yushengnotes/PD2_hw/README.md

 ### hw6: A Simple Search Engine

 To run the program in the server of the course lecturer to check if the result are identical to the answers provided.
+It totally took about 15 mins to run and check all testcases.

 <br>